jan-law/terraform-install-opni/README.md

 #### Install Opni
 1. Read the Opni installation guide for "Installation with Helm" > "Chart Configuration" section.
 Create your own `values.yaml` and fill out the fields for the Opni `gateway`.
 You do not need the `opni-agent` or `opni-prometheus-crd` fields. https://opni.io/installation/opni/
-2. Clone this repo and go to the upstream opni installation directory: `cd opni`
+2. Clone this repo and go to the upstream opni installation directory: `cd terraform-install-opni/opni`
 3. Set the `config_path` to your upstream cluster kubeconfig path, eg `~/.kube/config`.
 You will also need to set the kubeconfig in your terminal: ```export KUBECONFIG=~/.kube/config```
 ```
 # terraform-install-opni/opni/main.tf